 Get there – Castle Square tram stop, any bus to Arundel Gate

 Howard – Howard Street

 Comfortable pub owned by Marstons Brewery by the rail station and Hallam University campus.

 Get there – buses to Sheffield Interchange, trains and trams at Sheffield Station.

-Craft beer bar run by local experimental brewers Lost Industry serving an extensive beer range featuring Lost Industry and guests served on a 21 line keg tap wall and bar snacks in a new build development on the site of the old Niche nightclub.
+Craft beer bar opened by local experimental brewers Lost Industry but now independent, serving an extensive beer range featuring Lost Industry and guests served on a 21 line keg tap wall and bar snacks in a new build development on the site of the old Niche nightclub.